 Allergies or Skin Irritation

 Allergies or skin irritation can leave your pup feeling itchy and restless.
-Scooting often becomes a source of relief.
-Food allergies or environmental triggers like grass or pollen can cause sensitive skin around your dog's bum.
-Even grooming products can sometimes cause irritation.
+Scooting often provides relief.
+Food allergies or environmental triggers, such as grass or pollen, can cause sensitive skin around your dog's bum.
+Even grooming products can sometimes irritate.

 Dietary Imbalances